wighawag/hardhat-deploy/README.md

 This task will submit the contract source and other info to all deployed contract to allow etherscan to verify and record the sources.

 Instead of using the full solc input, this task will first attempt to send the minimal sources from the metadata.
 But Etherscan sometime fails for some reason (even if it should not).
-As such this task fallback on full solc input.
+As such this task can fallback on full solc input (see option --solc-input).
 Note that if your contract was deployed with a previous version of buidler-deploy, it might not contains the full information.

 This task will also attempt to automatically find the SPDX license in the source.